secretGeek/today-i-learned-staging/excel/if_error.md

 ﻿# Avoid `#VALUE!` with IFERROR

-Sick of you carefully crafted excel formula resulted in `#VALUE!` for all the edge cases you don't care about?
+Sick of your carefully crafted excel formula resulting in `#VALUE!` for all the edge cases you don't care about?

-Just wrap your formula in an IFERROR function.....
+Just wrap your formula in an IFERROR function...

-e.g. here's a formula for grabbing everything before the first comma....
+e.g. here's a formula for grabbing everything before the first comma...

 	=LEFT(B3, FIND(",", B3)-1)